From Rotations to Unitaries: Reversible Quantum Processes and the Emergence of the $SU(2)-SO(3)$ Homomorphism: Introduction

 To get a sense of why CPTP maps are of interest, it is helpful to break down the name into two parts.
 Although one may start from convexity, these maps can be extended to transform quantum states into quantum states in a linear fashion in the whole space.
 Since quantum states are trace-class operators (i.e., positive operators with unit trace), it is natural to require the trace-preserving (TP) condition, ensuring that the unit trace remains unchanged under the action of the map.

-Moreover, since, once again, we aim to map states to states, it is important to consider that, due to entanglement, local operations on subsystems do not always preserve the positivity of the overall state's eigenvalues.
+Before the CP part, we start with the notion of only positivity, which is central to the mathematical and physical structure of quantum theory.
+In particular, positive operators are essential in the description of quantum state operators because positivity guarantees that all measurement probabilities are non-negative.
+Moreover, a density operator must be positive semidefinite to ensure that expectation values of all observables correspond to physically meaningful, real, and non-negative probabilities.

+Going a little further, complete positivity is also a fundamental requirement for any physically admissible map.
+When a system interacts with an external environment, for instance, the joint evolution is described by a unitary transformation acting on the combined Hilbert space.
+After tracing out the environment, the reduced dynamics of the system are represented by a map acting solely on its state space.
+To ensure that this reduced map yields a valid quantum state not only for isolated systems but also when the system is part of a larger entangled one, the map must be completely positive.
+Without complete positivity, the extended action of the channel on entangled states could produce non-physical, non-positive density operators, violating the probabilistic consistency of quantum theory.
 A standard example is the transpose operation, which is positive but not completely positive \cite{nielsen2010quantum}.
 For this reason, we also require the completely positive (CP) part.

 Together, these two conditions---which define what is known as a quantum channel (or physical map)---appear to impose strong restrictions on the invertibility of CPTP maps with inverses that are still physically admissible.
-One might go so far as to say that it is rare, or even contingent, to find a CPTP map whose inverse is also CPTP.
-For instance, the depolarizing channel has an inverse that is not positive \cite{nayak2006invertible}.
+The depolarizing channel provides an example of a CPTP map whose inverse is not positive, highlighting the rarity --- or even contingency --- of finding a CPTP map with a CPTP inverse \cite{nayak2006invertible}.

 This question has already been studied in detail \cite{nayak2006invertible}, where the characterization of invertible quantum channels is addressed via their Kraus representation.
 In essence, a physical map admits a CPTP inverse if and only if the Kraus decomposition of the former contains exactly one Kraus operator.
+Being a CPTP map, one demands that the Kraus representation is trace-preserving; this translates into the operators, say, $A_a$, with $a$ running in a finite set, adding up to identity, $\sum_a A^*_aA_a = \mathds{I}$.
+With just one operator in the representation, one concludes that the only operator is, actually, unitary.

 In our contribution, we take this analysis a step further by exploring the connection between invertible CPTP maps with physical admissible inverse and group theory.
-Remarkably, the well-known (quasi-)isomorphism between $SU(2)$ and $SO(3)$ can be recovered in a surprisingly simple way through a preparation procedure involving two-level quantum systems embedded in three-dimensional physical space.
+Remarkably, the well-known two-to-one homomorphism between $SU(2)$ and $SO(3)$ can be recovered in a surprisingly simple way through a preparation procedure involving two-level quantum systems embedded in three-dimensional physical space.

 This work is a natural continuation of \cite{valle2024towards}, where the Hopf fibration is given an operational interpretation in terms of state preparation.
 The result is an intrinsic connection between the physical space, denoted by $\mathds{D} \cong \mathds{R}^3$ and qubits in $\mathds{C}^2$.
 The authors take Asher Peres's saying